henbos/samples/README.md

+# THIS IS A FORK OF WEBRTC/SAMPLES WITH LOCAL CHANGES

+FOR THIS REPO'S VIEW OF THE WEB PAGES, SEE [henbos.github.io/samples](https://henbos.github.io/samples/).

 # WebRTC Code Samples

 This is a repository for the WebRTC JavaScript code samples.
 All of the samples can be tested from [webrtc.github.io/samples](https://webrtc.github.io/samples).